 If you enjoy working closely with patients but prefer to do so in a role away from the bedside, you might find your dream job as a nurse navigator.
 Industry trends have expanded this little known nursing specialty recently, as hospitals seek ways to increase coordination of care and meet specific care benchmarks.

 And it’s likely that many new career opportunities in this field will emerge in the next several years, due to one notable event: The American College of Surgeons has issued new standards of care that will require cancer centers to offer patient navigation services by 2015, in order to maintain accreditation status.
 Navigators serve as patient advocates and their primary job is to remove any barriers that patients encounter – whether real or perceived.
-Some of the specific ways that navigators help patients include:

 This level of coordination and support is especially useful to patients who face long-term illnesses or complicated treatment plans that require strict compliance.
 It’s not surprising that cancer centers and oncology practices were among the first medical specialties to embrace navigation as a standard of care, to help patients manage the physical and emotional burdens of their illness.